 -C.G.
 Jungc.
 1930

 It's pure wisdom that the church year ends and begins with apocalypse.
-The Reign of Christ Sunday, sandwiched between them, transitions us between ultimate endings.
+The Reign of Christ Sunday, sandwiched between them, transitions us between ultimate endings and beginnings.

 "Do you see these great buildings?
 Not one stone will be left here upon another; all will be thrown down." -Mark 13:1-2